 Risks are any unexpected events that can crop up and affect your project.
 Risks don’t always have to be negative, especially if you’ve identified your assumptions appropriately and made a plan for their occurrence.

-With these definitions in mind, let’s look at how to use project assumptions to move effectively through the project management life cycle.
+With these definitions in mind, let’s look at how to use project assumptions to move effectively through the project management life cycle to minimize costly mistakes and avoid blind spots.

 Best practices for managing project assumptions

-When it comes to managing project assumptions, you’ll want to follow these best practices:
+When it comes to managing project assumptions, you’ll want to take a proactive approach and follow these best practices:

 Assess every potential assumption